jez/blog/source/_posts/2019-07-30-surgery-on-code.markdown

   multi-sub '^\( *\)' $'\\1# TODO: Unsilence this error\n\\1'
 ```

+Recapping the pipeline above:

+1. Use `git show` to generate a diff, then
+2. convert the diff to a list of locations with `diff-locs`, and finally
+3. insert a comment before each location with `multi-sub`.

-This is super handy.
-After the first codemod, the type errors won't
+`diff-locs` is particularly handy because after the first codemod, there
-exist anymore, so we can't just re-run Sorbet to get it to print the
+won't be type errors anymore!
+So to get a list of locations to perform
+the edit on, we'd have had to check out the commit before fixing the
+errors, save the list of errors to a file, go back, and finally do the
+edit we wanted to in the first place.

-locations again.
-Instead, we can take advantage of the fact that that
+Instead, we can take advantage of the fact that all that information is
-information is already stored in git history to regenerate it on demand.
+already stored in git history, skipping a bunch of steps.
+(And asking
+git to show a diff is way faster than asking Sorbet to re-typecheck a
+whole project 😅)

 ## Aside: The implementations